British Columbia: Transportation

 Transportation played a huge role in British Columbia's history.
 The Rocky Mountains and the ranges west of them constituted a significant obstacle to overland travel until the completion of the transcontinental railway in 1885.
 The Peace River Canyon through the Rocky Mountains was the route the earliest explorers and fur traders used.
 Fur trade routes were only marginally used for access to British Columbia through the mountains.
 Travel from the rest of Canada before 1885 meant the difficulty of overland travel via the United States, around Cape Horn or overseas from Asia.
 Nearly all travel and freight to and from the region occurred via the Pacific Ocean, primarily through the ports of Victoria and New Westminster.

 Until the 1930s, rail was the only means of overland travel to and from the rest of Canada; travellers using motor vehicles needed to journey through the United States.
-With the construction of the Inter-Provincial Highway in 1932 (now known as the Crowsnest Pass Highway), and later the Trans-Canada Highway, road transportation evolved into the preferred mode of overland travel to and from the rest of the country.
+With the construction of the Inter-Provincial Highway in 1932, now known as the Crowsnest Pass Highway, and later the Trans-Canada Highway, road transportation evolved into the preferred mode of overland travel to and from the rest of Canada.

-As of 2021, the number of electric vehicles sold in British Columbia (as a percentage of total vehicle sales) was the highest of any Canadian province or US state.
+As of 2021, the number of electric vehicles sold in British Columbia, as a percentage of total vehicle sales, was the highest of any Canadian province or US state.